MahrRah/flux-reconciliation-windows-sample/Sample2/README.md

 ```

 Note that the real-time kustromization will be reconciled before the one managed by the reconciliation window.
-The main reason for this is, if the order wourld be different (i.e. `apps-rt` depends on `apps-rw` ) whenever the `apps-rw` `Kustomize` controller is suspended the reconciliation of the `apps-rt` `Kustomize` controller would never be triggered.
+The main reason for this is if the order wourld be different (i.e. `apps-rt` depends on `apps-rw` ) whenever the `apps-rw` `Kustomize` controller is suspended the reconciliation of the `apps-rt` `Kustomize` controller would never be triggered.

 ```sh
 flux create kustomization apps-rw \